-By 1960 the Popeil-coined name “Veg-O-Matic” was on its way to becoming a household word.
+By 1960 the Sam Popeil-coined name Veg-o-Matic was on its way to becoming a household word.

-“The Ronco Veg-O-Matic is the one kitchen appliance you'll wonder how you ever did without!
+“The Ronco Veg-o-Matic is the one kitchen appliance you'll wonder how you ever did without!
 It slices, it dices, and so much more!”

 In 1964, Ron created the Ronco company and went on to even greater fame and fortune.

 During the following two decades, he invented or licensed a long list of Ronco products and perfected the “As seen on TV” approach to marketing them.

 Some of the Ronco TV ads featured Ron himself, such as the one for GLH (short for “Good Looking Hair”), the much-mocked colored spray designed to cover bald spots on men’s (or women’s) heads.

 Other Ronco commercials were announcer voiceover style demonstrations, showing the ingenious aspects of products like the Ronco Bottle and Jar Cutter, the Buttoneer, the Smokeless Ashtray, Mr. Microphone, the Salad Spinner, and the Pocket Fisherman.

 Popeil, his products and his marketing approach inspired many imitators.
 Some Ronco products, like the Veg-o-Matic, were also licensed and further promoted in TV commercials by K-Tel, another pioneering “As seen on TV” company.